aosabook/500lines/same-origin-policy/doc/http.md

 The `http` module models the Hypertext Transfer Protocol.
 We'll build this module using the messages module explained before.
-That is, we'll model http requests and responses as messages, and servers as endpoints.
+That is, we'll model HTTP requests as messages, and servers as endpoints.

 But let's begin with HTTP messages.
 A critical piece of the protocol is the notion of a URL (Uniform Resource Locator) which is composed of a